zylisp/gisp/README.md

 ## Status

-Extant.
-Project has been largely abandoned since 2014, but I decided to bring together the available source code and have a Go (pun intended) at it as a weekend project.
+Project was largely abandoned in 2014, but revived in 2017 with updates from various forks as well as some additional cleanup work.

 ## Includes